makerdao/community/governance/polls/MIP9 Community Greenlight Poll - TCAD - August 17, 2020.md

 ---
-title: MIP9 Community Greenlight Poll - TCAD (True CAD) - August 17, 2020
+title: MIP9 Community Greenlight Poll - TCAD (TrueCAD) - August 17, 2020
 summary: This poll will provide guidance to the Domain Teams on how to prioritise onboarding additional collateral assets.
 discussion_link: $application_thread
 vote_type: Plurality Voting